marcel-goldschen-ohm/NEU-Spring-2019/README.md

 * 25% Midterm (I may opt to forego this, in which case it will be folded into the homework and final)
 * 25% Final

-## Sylabus
+## Syllabus
-Please note that the sylabus is subject to change.
+Please note that the syllabus is subject to change.
 It is your responsibility to attend class in order to know what is going on.

 ## Install MATLAB (required)
 UT students have free access to MATLAB.